tloimu/valheim-mod-todo/ValheimModToDo/Package/README.md

 Reasons not to use this mod:

  - Missing translations on "Add to To-Do"-button, "Clear Crafting To-Do list"-button and "To-Do" panel title
+ - To-Do List does not scale automatically in different display sizes